linkerd/website/linkerd.io/content/2/tasks/using-ingress.md

 `servicePort`.

 {{< note >}}
-When using Nginx to terminal HTTPS, Linkerd is unable to strip internal headers that are normally provided to applications to make decisions.
+When using Nginx to terminate HTTPS, Linkerd is unable to strip internal headers that are normally provided to applications to make decisions.
 The `proxy_hide_header` lines will strip these headers out so that any internal cluster details do not leak.